Financial-Times/origami/apps/website/_posts/2023-03-01-newsletter.md

 ## Special Thanks

-Special thanks to; Akaki Mikaia and Will Renny for their contributions to o-multi-select; Juan Sanchez, Alberto Cubero Navas, Phil Hunt, for their contributions throughout February.
+Special thanks to; Will Renny for their contributions to o-multi-select; Juan Sanchez, Alberto Cubero Navas, Phil Hunt, for their contributions throughout February.

 ## Broader update